ConsBiol-unibern/SDMtune/cran-comments.md

 * Uses the superseded package: 'snow (>= 0.4-3)':
 I cannote remove 'snow' package from the suggested package because it's used by the 'raster' package;

-## This submission should fix the NOTES and ERRORS of CRAN checks